vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ### Fast-forward

-In this learning path you will be directed to *fast-forward* in some of the labs by "cherry picking" git repo commits or tags.
+In this learning path you will be directed to *fast-forward* in some of the labs by "cherry picking" Git commits or tags.

 In most cases,
-the lab instructions will have you pull in pre-authored tests or solution files that you will not have to author.
+the lab instructions will have you pull in pre-written tests or solution files that you will not have to author.

 1. The `git cherry-pick` command is used to apply a pre-existing commit into your workspace.

-    If you want to pull in the commit for the entire solution of a lab that you are working,
+    If you want to pull in the commit for the entire solution of a lab that you are working on,
     you can run the cherry-pick as follows:

     ```bash